 We no longer recommend surgery when a cataract is “ripe.”
 Rather, the decision for surgery is based on when visual difficulties begin to interfere with normal activities of daily living, like driving, reading, work, or hobbies.
 Recommendations for cataract surgery are made on a case-by-case basis, since different patients experience different degrees of difficulty with the symptoms.

-With SoCal Eye, cataract surgery is performed in the hospital or as an outpatient in our own Ambulatory Surgery Center (ASC).
+With SoCal Eye, cataract surgery is performed either in the hospital or as an outpatient in our own Surgery Center.
 Our expert surgical center nursing staff specialize in eye surgery.
 It is their primary goal to provide each patient exceptional care, and to maximize comfort throughout the entire surgery experience.

 The procedure itself takes about ten minutes.
 Most people are in the surgical center for about two hours, including preoperative and postoperative time.